guidobouman/thesis/Documents/GraduationPlan/Competency overview.markdown

 #### Multimedia Production
 ##### Goals
-Building a prototype solely on our own ideas
+Building a prototype solely on our own ideas.

 ##### Possible Hazards
-We will have to drop features from our prototype even though we designed them our selves.
+We will have to drop features from our prototype even though we designed them ourselves.
 Always putting the value of the final product above our own desires and reviewing made changes with each other will result in the best possible product.

 #####  Tasks
 We’ll be creating a prototype out of the vision, concept, structure and technical design.

+As we can't currently know what we'll be building, it's hard to plan what we want to learn in advance.
+Looking into various possible versions of creating a proof of concept could prove useful during this phase of our thesis.

 ##### Results
 * Creating a prototype/structure